 OkCupid has some upsides and downsides.
 The biggest downside is anyone can message you on this app, although you may see that as an upside.

-This app that doesn’t require Facebook to sign up, so the chance of being contacted by fake profiles is higher.
+This app doesn’t require Facebook to sign up, so the chance of being contacted by fake profiles is higher.

 The upside is you can learn much more about your prospective dates because there is more information that is available than Tinder.